AI, Crayons, and the Illusion of Skill. The Rise of Creative Directors Everywhere.

 Google’s pulled “Dear Sydney” Olympic spot

-In theory, the concept sounded promising: a dad using Google’s Gemini AI to help his daughter pen a heartfelt letter to her Olympic hero.
+In theory, the concept sounded promising: a dad using Google’s Gemini AI to help his daughter write a lovely letter to her Olympic hero.
 But in execution?
-The ad felt emotionally hollow, eerily generic, and weirdly off.
+The ad felt emotionally hollow, eerily, and weirdly off.
 Viewers weren’t moved — they were uncomfortable.
-But here’s the thing: it wasn’t just the execution.
-It was the premise.
-Emotion is earned, not generated.
-You can’t outsource sincerity to a language model and expect a tearjerker.
-Some stories need a heartbeat — not a prompt.
+You can’t outsource emotion from an AI.

 Toys “R” Us AI‑Made Commercial

-At Cannes last year, Toys “R” Us proudly debuted what they called the “first-ever brand film made entirely with OpenAI’s Sora.”
+At Cannes last year, Toys “R” Us debuted what they called the “first-ever brand film made entirely with OpenAI’s Sora.”
 But critics were brutal: the animation looked stilted, uncanny, and bizarrely off-brand for a children’s retailer.
-It was creepy enough to trigger flashbacks to “six‑finger photos and glue on pizza”—a clear sign that no one was guiding the AI output with creative direction, emotional calibration, or brand DNA
+Stiff, and somehow both overproduced and under-thought.
+A clear sign that no one was guiding the AI output with creative direction, emotional calibration, or brand DNA.

 AI isn’t here to replace talent.
 It’s here to raise the standard.